- Research at the SFVAHCS

 If approved to use VA DocuSign

-• Clearly indicate that VA DocuSign will be used with VA subjects only.
+- Clearly indicate that VA DocuSign will be used to recruit VA subjects only.

-• In the CONSENT METHODS item, select “Sign an electronic consent form using DocuSign (signed consent)”
+- In CONSENT METHODS item, select “Sign an electronic consent form using DocuSign (signed consent)”

-• In the CONSENT PROCESS section, describe the procedures for obtaining consent remotely.
+- In CONSENT PROCESS section, describe the procedures for obtaining consent remotely.

 NOTE: Do not list VA DocuSign in the Disclosure section of the VA HIPAA form.